Peranbu Movie Review: A Masterpiece From Mammootty & Ram That Shows How Blessed We Are!

 Performances

 Words would be less to describe Mammootty's performance as Amudhavan.
 The character's helplessness, confusions, doubts and love for his daughter have been conveyed with utmost perfection by the master actor.
 His performance in that long sequence, which has been talked about, is pure gem.
 It is indeed a complex character that goes through multitude of emotions and he does each of them in a subtle way to perfection.
-Sadhna too takes up the role of Papa and in a way that Papa and Saadhna are two different personas.
+Sadhna too comes up with a really effective performance as Papa and the consistency that she has maintained throughout the movie is impeccable.
 Anjali plays the role of Viji with expertise.
 Anjali Ameer's performance too makes a huge mark.

 Other Technical Aspects